Birlinn pocketed up to £43k EXCESS profit for the Muriel Spark Centenary project fronted by Nicola Sturgeon, Scotland’s First Minister.

 In 2016, Marc Lambert acquired 15% of publisher Nicolson Digital Limited, of which he is a director.
-Birlinn owned 42.5% until it transferred ownership to Hugh Andrew, Birlinn’s sole shareholder, in September 2020.
-Up until then, Marc Lambert and Birlinn controlled 57.5% of Nicolson Digital, which relies on Birlinn for sales, distribution and a material amount of lending.
+Birlinn owned 42.5% until it transferred ownership to Hugh Andrew – Birlinn’s sole shareholder – in September 2020.
+When the Muriel Spark deal was ‘negotiated’, Marc Lambert and Birlinn controlled 57.5% of Nicolson Digital, which relies on Birlinn for sales, distribution and a material amount of lending.

-Hugh Andrew approved Marc Lambert’s appointment as a director of Nicolson Digital, but that approval was hidden from Companies House for 9 months after it was given.
+Hugh Andrew approved Marc Lambert’s appointment as a Nicolson Digital director.
+However, that approval was hidden from Companies House for 9 months after being given.

 Marc Lambert has a statutory (Companies Act) fiduciary duty to Nicolson Digital as one of its directors; whereas he has a contractual (contract of employment) duty to SBT because he is not a director or trustee of the charitable company.
-Put crudely, he owes a greater duty to Nicolson Digital than to SBT; and, through Nicolson Digital, is obliged to look after the interests of its shareholders.
-He and Birlinn are two of its three shareholders.
+Put crudely, he owes a greater duty to Nicolson Digital than to SBT; and, through Nicolson Digital, he is obliged to look after the interests of its shareholders, including himself and Birlinn.

 Marc Lambert should have declared his interest to ScotGov, PCT and the SBT board and allowed them to determine how to proceed.

-A Freedom of Information request has unearthed how, and to what extent, Birlinn benefited from the deal that SBT ‘negotiated’ under the leadership of Birlinn’s business partner, Marc Lambert.
+A Freedom of Information request has revealed how, and to what extent, Birlinn benefited from the deal SBT ‘negotiated’ under the leadership of Marc Lambert.

-The highlighted section of the document below evidences what ScotGov understood that SBT had negotiated.
+The highlighted section below evidences what ScotGov was told had been negotiated.

 ‘SBT has negotiated a 33% discount on the Muriel Spark Centenary Editions with the publisher [Birlinn].
 Each set will cost £156 (£200 RRP).
 As mentioned, Alan Taylor’s memoir will be supplied free of charge.’